 The final area of consideration necessary for a seamless conveyor installation involves personnel and insurance facets.
 Other than evaluating the load requirements, it’s important to address the following personnel factors.

 From start to finish, a key point of contact for the installer and customer must be designated for effective communication purposes.
 It is also important to determine employees that are available for startup training once the system is installed and ready to commission.
-Finally, it is necessary to assign an employee the responsibility of turning the machine on and off, maintaining proper functionality, and keeping up with maintenance needs of the system.
+Finally, it is necessary to assign an employee the responsibility of turning the machine on and off, maintaining proper functionality, and keeping up with the maintenance needs of the system.

 Insurance documents are another important factor to consider before installation.
 Deciding whether your company requires workers’ compensation classification, a history of injury claims, or other documents of insurability are all considerations to focus on before taking the project to the installation phase.